SV Bergisch Gladbach 09: Women's football

-Bergisch Gladbach fielded a very successful women's side that has a record nine national titles to its credit, as well as three Frauen DFB-Pokal wins.
-Though the club has produced 18 players who played for the German national team, Silvia Neid is by far the most famous former player of the club.
+Bergisch Gladbach fielded a successful women's side that has a record nine national titles to its credit, as well as three Frauen DFB-Pokal wins.
+Though the club has produced 18 players who played for the German national team, Silvia Neid is by the most notable former player of the club.
 The women's football department left the club in 1996 to become part of TuS Köln rrh., which in turn passed their licence to Bayer Leverkusen after the 2007–08 season.